joinself/academy/examples/mobile/android/00_setup/01_new_account/README.md

 ### Android

-1. Install the app to your phone
+1. Install the app to your phone ios
 2. Open Self Academy app in your phone

 ```bash